Brine Management 2.0 - From Waste Stream to Resource Stream

 The Brine Disposal Challenge

-And that is where Brine Management 2.0 begins.
+And that’s where Brine Management 2.0 begins.

-Market Signals & Shifting Mindsets
+Market Signals and Shifting Mindsets

-And the answer is increasingly yes.
+And increasingly, the answer is yes.

 The takeaway?